paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 substituted “a Secretary of a military department or Government agency (as approved by the Secretary of Defense)” for “the Secretary of the Army (acting through the Chief of Engineers), the Secretary of the Navy (acting through the Commander of the Naval Facilities Engineering Command), or such other department or Government agency as the Secretary of Defense approves”.

 2022—Subsecs. (d), (e).
 Pub.
 L. 117–263 added subsec. (d) and redesignated former subsec. (d) as (e).

 2021—Subsec. (c)(1)(E).
 Pub.
 L. 117–81, § 2801(a)(2), added subpar.
 (E).
 Former subpar.
 (E) redesignated (F).